The Hans Sloane and Sloane McClay Awards

 Sloane McClay Award

-In January 2018, the Sloane McClay Awards ceremony was held in the Ulster Museum, Belfast, to honour the students who excelled in GCSE and ‘A’ Level STEM subjects.
+In January 2019, the Sloane McClay Awards ceremony was held in the Ulster Museum, Belfast, to honor the students who excelled in GCSE and ‘A’ Level STEM subjects.

 Interested in next year’s awards?